3 Easy Ways to Scroll Up and Down in Tmux

 TL;DR

-To scroll up and down in tmux, you can try these three methods:
+To scroll in Tmux, you can try these methods:

 1. Activate Tmux commands with Ctrl+b, enter copy mode with [, scroll using arrow keys, and exit with q.